 crab and shrimp stuffed mushrooms.

-Alternative ways of cooking the stuffed mushrooms
+Alternative way of cooking the stuffed mushrooms (on the grill)

 I’ve also made these stuffed mushrooms on the outdoor grill.
 Just place the dish/pan on the grill and put the lid down.
 “Bake” on the grill for 25-35 minutes.
 This makes a great addition to any outdoor grilling menu and can be prepped the night before and just put on the grill when you are ready to eat.
 I’ll put these in a tin foil pan, covered with foil, for an easy cleanup.